"Leave No Trace

 The Welcome Center is a good place to begin if you would like to obtain information before starting out on your hike.
 In Winter the Welcome Center is staffed from 9-5, 7 days per week.
 In Summer, the Center is staffed on an occasional basis.
 The Welcome Center also serves as the Administrative Offices of the Hazen's Notch Association.

 The Bear Paw Pond Area is where most of the HNA Summer Camp activities take place.
-This small 100-acre nature preserve is where you will find several Botany Trail loops.
+This small 110-acre, privately owned nature preserve is where you will find several Botany Trail loops.
 Maps and guides are available in the Trails Building located adjacent to the parking area.

 All Trails are Closed to Hiking